 Clay tiles/Clay Souvenirs: students work with clay to make either a clay tile linking to Christian Symbols or a clay pilgrm souvenir which connects with the content of our Pilgrimage and Journeys trail.
 This is a relaxing, creative session which also teaches students some basic clay working skills.

-Puppets: an engaging, creative making session in which every students create and take away their own animal puppet.
-It connects with our Exploring Christian Signs and Symbols session and students will make either a dove or a fish puppet.
+Puppets: a creative session in which every student makes their own animal puppet.
+It connects with our Exploring Christian Signs and Symbols session.
+You can choose to make doves or a fish that can be used for roleplay, drama and creative play back at school.

 Making Mosaics: you can book either i) an Art and Design session in which students design and make their own mosaic, or ii) a maths and pattern-based session in which students learn how to follow a coded key to create small mosaic tiles that contribute to a larger piece